 If you have debts, this is called indebtedness.
-You don't necessarily have to be in payment difficulties.
-However, if your expenses exceed your income and you can no longer pay your bills, this is known as over-indebtedness.
+You do not necessarily have to be in payment difficulties.
+However, if your expenditure exceeds your income and you can no longer pay your bills, this is known as over-indebtedness.

 Debt counseling